marzukia/blog/content/posts/building-optimised-gis-applications/index.md

 GET /api/tiles/{layer}/{z}/{x}/{y}.mvt?filter={encoded_filter}
 ```

-In the case of Django my implementation approach would be to create a selector that executes my MVT directly into a HTTP response, here's a generic boilerplate I created for myself when scaffolding new projects.
+In the case of Django my implementation approach would be to create a selector that executes my MVT directly into an HTTP response, here's a generic boilerplate I created for myself when scaffolding new projects.

 ```py
 @router.get("/layer/{zoom}/{x}/{y}", response=bytes)